Tanzania Travel

 The official currency in Tanzania is the Tanzanian Shilling (TZS).
 1 shilling is composed of 100 senti.
 The common denominations for coins in Tanzania are 50, 100, 200, and 500 Tanzanian Shillings.
 The denominations for banknotes are 500, 1000, 2000, 5000, and 10,000 Shillings.

-Important Note: It is illegal to import or export Tanzanian Shilling from the country (except Kenyans and Ugandans), so you must exchange currency when you arrive, and be sure to use it before you leave.
+Important Note: It is illegal to import or export Tanzanian shillings from the country (except Kenyans and Ugandans), so you must exchange currency when you arrive, and be sure to use it before you leave.

 Power Adapters Required